 Pursued by Leoden and aided by the Shavaktiin, a secretive order of storytellers and mystics, the rebels flee to Veksh, a neighboring matriarchy ruled by the fearsome Council of Queens.
 Saffron is out of her world and out of her depth, but the further she travels, the more she finds herself bound to her friends with ties of blood and magic.

 Can one girl – an accidental worldwalker – really be the key to saving Kena?
 Or will she just die trying?

-The Cloud Roads by Martha Wells
+The Books of the Raksura by Martha Wells

 Moon has spent his life hiding what he is — a shape-shifter able to transform himself into a winged creature of flight.
 An orphan with only vague memories of his own kind, Moon tries to fit in among the tribes of his river valley, with mixed success.
 Just as Moon is once again cast out by his adopted tribe, he discovers a shape-shifter like himself… someone who seems to know exactly what he is, who promises that Moon will be welcomed into his community.
 What this stranger doesn’t tell Moon is that his presence will tip the balance of power… that his extraordinary lineage is crucial to the colony’s survival… and that his people face extinction at the hands of the dreaded Fell!
 Now Moon must overcome a lifetime of conditioning in order to save and himself… and his newfound kin.

 Notes: One of my favorite fantasy series, it features fly lizard style shifters in a truly alien setting/mentality.
 (They’re not just ‘rubber forehead aliens.’)
 As well as a matriarchal society, racial diversity and open and/or poly romantic relationships.
 (It also started out as a trilogy then two more books were added, so this might actually happen some day.)